puhan63/policesentiment/README.md

 An Interactive Tableau dashboard with imputed data for missing values can be downloaded [here](https://github.com/puhan63/policesentiment/blob/main/Police%20Sentiment%20Scores.twbx).

-An Interactive Excel dashboard with no imputed data for missing values can be downloaded [here](https://github.com/puhan63/policesentiment/blob/main/Police%20Sentiment%20Scores%20without%20Imputed%20Data.png).
+An Interactive Tableau dashboard with no imputed data for missing values can be downloaded [here](https://github.com/puhan63/policesentiment/blob/main/Police%20Sentiment%20with%20Missing%20Data.twbx).

-The Excel pivot tables utilized to organize and prepare data for the dashboard with imputed data can be found [here](https://github.com/puhan63/policesentiment/blob/main/Police%20Sentiment%20Scores%20with%20Imputed%20Data-Tables.xlsx).

-The Excel pivot tables utilized to organize and prepare data for the dashboard without imputed data can be found [here](https://github.com/puhan63/policesentiment/blob/main/Police%20Sentiment%20Scores%20without%20Imputed%20Data-Tables.xlsx).
+The Tableau formulas utilized to organize and prepare data for the dashboard can be found [here]

 **DATA STRUCTURE & INITIAL CHECKS**